 For example, consider a situation where your boss makes a big decision about your department that you disagree with.
 Perhaps they didn't consult with you first, and you feel they should have.
-You might feel you've been disrespected or that your manager has purposefully left you out of the equation to get their way.
+As a result, you might feel you've been disrespected or that your manager has purposefully left you out of the equation to get their way.